Naikaku Sōri Daijin Kantei

-The Naikaku Sōri Daijin Kantei (内閣総理大臣官邸) or Prime Minister's Office is the official workplace of the Prime Minister of Japan.
-It is commonly referred to as Shushō Kantei (首相官邸), or simply Kantei (官邸).
-Unlike many other famous offices or palaces of world leaders, such as the Kremlin in Russia or the White House in the United States, the Japanese Prime Minister's Office has no nickname.
-Naikaku Sōri Daijin Kantei literally translates to "Prime Minister's Office" in English.
+The (内閣総理大臣官邸, Naikaku Sōri Daijin Kantei) or Prime Minister's Office is the official workplace of the prime minister of Japan.
+It is commonly referred to as (首相官邸, Shushō Kantei), or simply (官邸, Kantei). literally translates to "Prime Minister's Office" in English.

-Located at 2-3-1 Nagata-chō, Chiyoda-ku, Tokyo 100–8968, it is diagonally adjacent to the National Diet Building.
-The term Kantei is used as a metonym for the office of the Prime Minister of Japan and for the Prime Minister's advisors and administration in general.
+Located at Nagata-chō, Chiyoda-ku, Tokyo, it is diagonally adjacent to the National Diet Building.
+The term is used as a metonym for the office of the prime minister of Japan and for the prime minister's advisors and administration in general.

-In addition to being the principal office of the Prime Minister, the building also serves as the principal office of the Chief Cabinet Secretary and their Deputy, the location of Cabinet meetings, and is also the location of a national crisis management center.
+In addition to being the principal office of the prime minister, the building also serves as the principal office of the chief cabinet secretary and their deputy, the location of Cabinet meetings, and is also the location of a national crisis management center.

 Usage

-The 1st floor contains a press conference room where the Prime Minister and the Chief Cabinet Secretary hold press conferences.
-On the 4th floor there is a room where the Cabinet holds meetings, summits, etc. The 5th floor has the Prime Minister's Office, their Reception Room, the Chief Cabinet Secretary's office and reception room.
+The first floor contains a press conference room where the prime minister and the chief cabinet secretary hold press conferences.
+On the fourth floor there is a room where the Cabinet holds meetings, summits, etc. The fifth floor has the Prime Minister's Office, his or her Reception Room, the chief cabinet secretary's office and reception room.